Celegast/EDDA/README.md

 ```powershell
 .\setup.ps1
 ```
-> If you see a script execution error, run it without changing system policy:
+> If you see a script execution error, run it without changing execution policy:
 > `powershell.exe -ExecutionPolicy Bypass -File .\setup.ps1`

 **Linux / macOS:**